Tub and Shower Enclosure Permit Requirements |

 Smoke alarms shall be installed on the ceiling or wall (between 4” and 12” of the ceiling) in all sleeping rooms, each area/hallway adjacent to sleeping rooms, each story of the building, and in any basement.
 Smoke alarms shall be replaced 10 years after the date of manufacture listed on the alarm (if no date is listed the alarm shall be replaced).
 Newly installed smoke alarms shall have a 10-year battery.

-Carbon monoxide alarms shall be installed on the ceiling or wall (above the door header) in each area/hallway adjacent to sleeping rooms, each story of the building, and any basement.
-Carbon monoxide alarms are not required if there is no fuel-burning appliances and where the garage is detached from the house.
+Carbon monoxide (CO) alarms shall be installed on the ceiling or wall (above the door header) in each area/hallway adjacent to sleeping rooms, each occupiable story, and within a bedroom if the bedroom or attached bathroom contains a fuel-burning appliance.
+CO alarms are not required if there is no fuel-burning appliance or fireplace in the house and where the garage is detached from the house.

 The Tub-Shower Enclosure Permit is NOT available on-line if you are: